Merge multiple layers into one

 This tutorial is also available as a video.

-Configure the merge tool
+Run the Merge tool

 The Merge geoprocessing tool can merge together two or more layers, so long as they are of the same feature type.
-For example, it can merge two line layers but not a line layer with a polygon layer.
+For example, it can merge two line layers but not a line layer with a point layer.
 You'll use it to merge two polygon layers representing land.

 - Download the Norway project package.